PoCInnovation/Whitecomet-Research/README.md

 #### Polymorphism and Anti-Virus

 For a lot of AVs, polymorphic viruses can be difficult to analyse.
-First, because the malicious code is encrypted and second because the signature changes at every launch, so the AV can't just compare the hash of the program with malicious hashes databases.
+First, because the malicious code is encrypted and second because the signature changes at every launch, so the AV can't just compare the program's hash with malicious hashes databases.

 We used [virustotal](https://www.virustotal.com) for our tests.
 <details>